 The Babyzen YoYo has been around the block and undergone a few tweaks since it was first introduced.
 We've decided to add this to our list of winners because it now fits a car seat (with an adapter that is sold separately).
 We've always liked the folding system and the small footprint, but a few more tweaks have really made it something special.
 Now, the YoYo has a larger basket, a revised harness and like we said earlier, the ability to fit an infant car seat.
 Compatible seats include: Nuna Pipa, Cybex Aton Q, Cybex Cloud Q and the Maxi Cosi Mico.

 The YoYo works best for folks who use their stroller on smooth surfaces, or just on sidewalks, the wheels are good, but not really meant for bumpier areas.
 Of course, the stand-out feature is the fold, wherein you can collapse your stroller to be small enough to fit in the overhead bin of a plane.

 We considered these numerous alternatives from manufacturers, but can’t recommend them.

 We want to point out that there are many other strollers out there and that our list consisted of single-seat strollers that were not considered joggers or umbrella strollers.
 All of our candidates fit into the standard or full-size stroller category, meaning that they fit a car seat and have a single stroller seat.
-We didn’t included any convertible (single to double) strollers, or joggers, because we have guides for those already.
+We didn’t include any convertible (single to double) strollers, or joggers because we have guides for those already.

 Care, Use, Maintenance, and Repair